-A proper pit bull should be confident.
-Showing excessive fear or shyness is not a desired trait.
-Pit bulls are eager to please and intelligent.
-This makes them highly trainable and they excel not only in athletic challenges but in all levels of obedience work.
+A proper pit bull is confident and eager to please.
+This makes them highly trainable and can excel not only in athletic challenges but in all levels of obedience work.
 Pit bulls are frequently used as therapy dogs, search and rescue dogs and in many other working situations because of their trainability and friendly nature.

 Pit bulls require adequate exercise.
-As a terrier, these dogs are very athletic and although not a high energy dog, they do require exercise on a daily basis.
+As a terrier, these dogs are very athletic.
+Although not a high energy dog, they do require exercise on a daily basis.
 They love to run and make excellent running or biking partners.
 Fetch and other backyard sports are also enjoyed by the breed.
-“A Happy Pit Bull is a tired Pit Bull”.
+“A happy pit bull is a tired pit bull.”

-Because the pit bull was originally bred to be the ultimate canine warrior, some level of dog intolerance is to be expected.
+Because the pit bull was originally bred to be the ultimate canine warrior, some level of dog aggression is to be expected.
 Not all pit bulls will become dog aggressive, but it is something that owners need to be prepared for.
 Often times, intolerance to other dogs will develop in the breed as they reach maturity (between 18 months and 4 years).
-There are many different levels of dog intolerance.
+There are many different levels of dog aggression.
 Some pit bulls are best as only pets, while others get along with all other dogs.
-Most pit bulls fall somewhere in between.
-It is common for dogs of the same sex to be more prone to aggression towards each other as opposed to dogs of the opposite sex.
+It is common for dogs of the same sex to be more prone to aggression towards one other as opposed to dogs of the opposite sex.
 Dog aggression is a genetic trait and while it can’t be trained out of the dogs, it can be managed.
 Knowing what situations your dog will and won’t do well in is the key to responsible ownership.

-It is important for owners of the breed to not confuse dog aggression with human aggression.
-As we stated before, a proper pit bull should never show aggression towards a human.
+It is important for owners of the breed not to confuse dog aggression with human aggression.
+A well-rounded, stable pit bull should never show aggression towards a human.
 Pit bulls are happy, friendly dogs who want nothing more than to be with people.